Pyotr Ilyich Tchaikovsky–Piano Concerto No. 1 in B flat Minor, Op. 23-1. Allegro Non Troppo

 “Let me tell you about another blue diamond cut from the Great Tavernier.

 “Josephine, his first wife, couldn’t give him an heir and as such, although he loved her dearly, had to repudiate her.
-Talleyrand, his advisor, arranged a second marriage to Marie-Louise, daughter of Franz Joseph, Emperor of the Austro-Hungarian Empire.
+Talleyrand, his advisor and chief diplomat, arranged a second marriage to Marie-Louise, daughter of Franz Joseph, Emperor of the Austro-Hungarian Empire.
 Within a year Marie-Louise gave Napoleon a son, Le Roi de Rome – L’Aiglon.

 Mica put her hand on her heart.

-“Misery followed the blue diamond.
+“Misery followed the diamond.
 Her son, called The Duke of Reichstadt by the Austrians, died in his early twenties.
-Some say he was poisoned by Metternich.”
+Some say he was poisoned by Metternich, the most important statesman of his era, and the most ambitious.”

 Mica covered her mouth.
 Simion gave her an angry stare.
 Mr. Walters talked on.